joshuadavidthomas/mcp-django/README.md

 Two tools handle shell operations and session management:

-- `django_shell` - Execute Python code in a persistent Django shell session
+- `shell` - Execute Python code in a persistent Django shell session
-- `django_shell_reset` - Reset the session, clearing all variables and imports
+- `shell_reset` - Reset the session, clearing all variables and imports

 Imports and variables persist between calls within the shell tool, so the LLM can work iteratively - exploring your models, testing queries, debugging issues.